 The GTM in combination with the Local Traffic Manager (LTM) provides load balancing services towards physically dispersed endpoints.
-End points are in separate locations but in the eyes of the GTM are logically grouped.
+Endpoints are in separate locations but in the eyes of the GTM are logically grouped.
 For datacenter failover events, DNS is a lot more graceful than Anycast.
-With GTM DNS failover, end nodes are restarted (cold move) into secondary data centres with different IP address.
-As long as the DNS FQDN remains the same, new client connections are directed to the restarted hosts in the new data centre.
-The failover is performed with a DNS change, making it a viable option for disaster recovery, disaster avoidance and data centre migration.
-Stretch clusters and active – active data centres pose a separate set of challenges.
+With GTM DNS failover, end nodes are restarted (cold move) into secondary data centers with a different IP address.
+As long as the DNS FQDN remains the same, new client connections are directed to the restarted hosts in the new data center.
+The failover is performed with a DNS change, making it a viable option for disaster recovery, disaster avoidance, and data center migration.
+Stretch clusters and active-active data centers pose a separate set of challenges.
 In this case, other mechanisms, such as FHRP localization and LISP are combined with the GTM to influence ingress and egress traffic flows.

 DNS Namespace Basis

-Web browsers implement a security mechanism known as DNS pinning where they refuse the take low TTL as there are many security concerns with low TTL setting, such as cache poisoning.
+Web browsers implement a security mechanism known as DNS pinning where they refuse the take low TTL as there are many security concerns with low TTL settings, such as cache poisoning.
 Every time you read from the DNS namespace, there is potential for DNS cache poisoning.
-Because of this all browser companies decided to ignore low TTL and implement their own aging mechanism, which is about 10 minutes.
-There are embedded applications that carry out a DNS lookup only once when you start the application, for example, a facebook client on your phone.
-During datacenter failover events, this may cause a very long tail and some sessions may time out.
+Because of this, all browser companies decided to ignore low TTL and implement their own aging mechanism, which is about 10 minutes.
+There are embedded applications that carry out a DNS lookup only once when you start the application, for example, a Facebook client on your phone.
+During data center failover events, this may cause a very long tail and some sessions may time out.

 When the GTM receives a DNS query that matches the Wide IP, it selects the virtual server and sends back the response.
-There are several load balancing methods (Static and Dynamic) used to select the pool, the default is round robin.
-Static load balancing includes round robin, ratio, global availability, static persist, drop packets, topology, fallback IP, and return to DNS.
-Dynamic load balancing includes round trip time, completion time, hops, least connections, packet rate, QoS and kilobytes per second.
+There are several load balancing methods (Static and Dynamic) used to select the pool, the default is round-robin.
+Static load balancing includes round-robin, ratio, global availability, static persists, drop packets, topology, fallback IP, and return to DNS.
+Dynamic load balancing includes round trip time, completion time, hops, least connections, packet rate, QoS, and kilobytes per second.
 Both methods involve predefined configurations, but dynamic takes into consideration of real-time events.
 For example, topology load balancing allows you to select a DNS query response based on geolocation information.
-Queries are resolved based on physical proximity of the resource such as LDNS country, continent, or user defined fields.
+Queries are resolved based on the physical proximity of the resource such as LDNS country, continent, or user-defined fields.
 It uses an IP geolocation database to help make the decisions.
 It is useful for serving the correct weather and news to users based on their location.
 All this configuration is carried out with Topology Records (TR).

 Anycast and GTM DNS for DC failover

-The best approach is to do proper scale out application architecture.
-Begin with parallel application stacks in both data centres and implement global load balancing based on DNS.
-Start migrating users to the other data centre and when you move all the other users you can shut down instance in the first data centre.
+The best approach is to do a proper scale-out application architecture.
+Begin with parallel application stacks in both data centers and implement global load balancing based on DNS.
+Start migrating users to the other data center and when you move all the other users you can shut down the instance in the first data center.
 It is much cleaner and safer to do COLD migrations.
 Live migrations and HOT moves (keep sessions intact) are challenging over Layer 2 links.
-You really need different IP address.
-You don’t want to have stretched VLANs across data centres.
+You really need a different IP address.
+You don’t want to have stretched VLANs across data centers.
 It’s much easier to do a COLD move and change the IP and then use DNS.
-The load balancer config can be synchronised to vCenter so the load balancer definitions are updated based on vCenter VM groups.
+The load balancer config can be synchronized to vCenter so the load balancer definitions are updated based on vCenter VM groups.